polyluxus/runMultiwfn.bash/README.md

 The following section contains a more detailed overview of the options that can be supplied to the script.

-The script will attempt to read variables necessary for the execution of MultiWFN from the environment settings.
+The script will (or might) attempt to read variables necessary for the execution of MultiWFN from the environment settings.
 For one reason or another, you might have already installed this program, or set the variables differently.
 Then it will only provide the possibility to easier log the output of the program.
-If they are unset, they will be replaced by default values or they can be specified via option switches.
+If they are unset, they will be replaced by default values or they can be specified via option switches, or they can be controlled by the rc file.

 The following option switches are available: